salehsami/Working-Demo-Projects/MERN_Stack/readme.md

 or
 npx create-react-app@latest frontend --template redux

 after it
 cd frontend
 npm start

 npm i react-icons
 npm i react-router-dom

+now
+we want to run our project with a single command both frontend and backend so we do in root npm i -D concurrently and add it in pacjage.json
+"dev":"concurrently \"npm run server\" \"npm run client\"" now we can run using a single command npm run dev